 Sexing: The male and female are distinguished from one another by the dorsal fins and body color.
 The dorsal fin on the male ends in a point.
 During spawning the body color changing to nearly black.

-When one thinks about a pet, will dogs or cats often come to your mind!
-But people who has raised a Giant Gourami for many years, have realize that these fish are the ultimate “pet fish” as it can live 20+ years and has a personality and intelligence that many say resemble a dog.
+When one thinks about a pet, will dogs or cats often come to mind!
+But people who have raised a Giant Gourami for many years, have realized that these fish are the ultimate “pet fish” as they can live 20+ years and have a personality and intelligence that many say resemble a dog.

 They are also known to be very hardy fish and aren’t too fussy with their water conditions; they will readily accept anything you throw into the tank.
 But keep in mind, you will need to give the Gourami a varied diet, otherwise you will end up with a picky fish; vegetable foods, flakes and pellets work great and other meaty orcan be incorporated into its diet.